awesomebrownies/morse-autoincorrect/JOURNAL.md

 Now we have a buffer for all the inputs the user does!

-After about 2 hours we have the "autocorrect" feature.
+After about 2 hours I made the "autocorrect" feature.
 The user must have a data/words.txt file containing a list of capital words.
-Upload the FS image by going to PIO Home > Project Tasks > pico > Platform > Upload Filesystem Image
+Upload the FS image by going to PIO Home > Project Tasks > pico > Platform > Upload Filesystem Image.
+Basically it tries to find the word that matches the user input in words.txt, then goes to the second best option.

 ```cpp
 #include <I2S.h>